ewrogers/SleepHunter4/docs/src/main-window/character-list.md

 ## Character Sorting

 By default, characters are sorted by their login time (oldest to newest).
-This sorting can be modified in the [Settings](./settings.md) window.
+This sorting can be modified in the [User Interface Settings](../settings/user-interface.md) window.